In the event of a fatality

 - a lump sum payment

-Your CMS will provide further information about entitlements once a liability decision is made.
+Your Case Management Specialist will provide further information about entitlements once a liability decision is made.